Trilateration using Unlabeled Path or Loop Lengths: Idea Overview

 \subsubsection{First case: complete graphs $K_n$}

 Boutin and Kemper~\cite{BK1} (Theorem~\ref{thm:bkMain} below) have shown that if $\p$ is a generic $n$-point configuration in $\R^d$ with $n \geq d+2$, and we are given the complete set of all $N:=\binom{n}{2}$ edge lengths as an unlabeled set, then $\p$ is uniquely determined up to Euclidean congruence and point relabeling from this data.
+Since, in this case, we have all possible $N$ edge measurements, we can associate these measurements with the edges of the complete graph $K_n$.

-The main idea behind Boutin--Kemper's result is to study the automorphisms of the squared measurement variety $M_{d,n} \subseteq \CC^N $, defined below, of $n$ points in $d$ dimensions.
-The variety $M_{d,n}$, represents all of the possible squared measurements over all possible configurations of $n$ points in $d$ dimensions.
+The main idea behind the Boutin--Kemper result is to study the linear automorphisms of the squared measurement variety $M_{d,n} \subseteq \CC^N $, defined below, of $n$ points in $d$ dimensions.
+The variety $M_{d,n}$ represents all of the possible $N$-sets of squared edge-length measurements over all possible configurations of $n$ points in $d$ dimensions.
 (For technical reasons, such varieties are most easily studied in the complex setting.)
-Boutin and Kemper show (Theorem~\ref{thm:bk-linear-s} below) that if an ``edge permutation'' (permutation of the coordinate axes) gives rise to an automorphism of $M_{d,n}$ (maps the variety to itself), then this edge permutation must arise due to a relabeling of the $n$ vertices.
+Boutin and Kemper show (Theorem~\ref{thm:bk-linear-s} below) that if an ``edge permutation'' (permutation of the coordinate axes of $\CC^N$) gives rise to a linear automorphism of $M_{d,n}$ (maps the variety to itself), then this edge permutation must arise due to a relabeling of the $n$ vertices.